-If you are currently paying off high interest debt, you may want to prioritize getting rid of ALL your debt before building generational assets.
+If you are currently paying off high-interest debt, you may want to prioritize getting rid of ALL your debt before building appreciating assets.

 Add up all the debt you owe and calculate the best way to pay it off.
 If it’s a lot of debt, you may want to have a monthly budget so you can easily allocate more money to paying off your liabilities.

 There are several ways to pay off your debt.
 You can opt for the Avalanche method, where you pay the highest interest first, or the Snowball method, where you pay the smallest balance off first.

 Once you’ve paid off high-interest debt, you can focus on building assets to pass on to the next generation.
 The stock market is a good place to start since compound interest means the return on investment increases exponentially the longer you invest.